-Himachal Pradesh: Avalanche hits Kinnaur; 5 Army jawans feared dead
+Himachal Pradesh: Avalanche hits Kinnaur; 6 Army jawans feared dead

-Shimla, Feb 20: An avalanche hit Himachal Pradesh's Kinnaur district in which five Army jawans are feared dead, said reports
+Shimla, Feb 20: An avalanche hit Himachal Pradesh's Kinnaur district in which six Army jawans are feared dead, said reports

 It was earlier reported that one Army jawan was killed and five others were trapped.
 But a latest report says that five are feared dead now.